NorESMhub/xesmf_clm_fates_diagnostic/README.md

 The other arguments are optional:

-`weight_path` is a path to a weight-file if the standard one is not to be used
+`weight_path` is a path to a weight-file if the standard one is not to be used.
+For regular lat, lon runs, the weight-file is not used, and hence you can send a dumy argument, use the standard, or if not working on nird, the tool will try to add a dummy and run without if you don't send a weight_path.

 `opt_path_2` is a path to output from a run you wish to compare to